freedombox/FreedomBox/doc/dev/tutorial/components.rst

 Transmission server is installed through a set of packages fetched from Debian package repositories.
-The packages required for this are passed on to a :class:`~plinth.package.Packages` component which takes care of installing, upgrading and uninstalling the Debian packages.
+The packages required for this are passed on to a :class:`~freedombox.package.Packages` component which takes care of installing, upgrading and uninstalling the Debian packages.
 An app might require one or more Debian packages to be installed.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.package import Packages
+  from freedombox.package import Packages

   class TransmissionApp(app_module.App):